I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_file_link_information.md

 `RootDirectory`

 If the link is to be created in the same directory as the file that is being linked to, or if the <b>FileName</b> member contains the full pathname for the link to be created, this is <b>NULL</b>.
 Otherwise it is a handle for the directory where the link is to be created.

+`FileNameLength`

+Length, in bytes, of the file name string.

+`FileName`

+The first character of the name to be assigned to the newly created link.
+This is followed in memory by the remainder of the string.
+If the <b>RootDirectory</b> member is <b>NULL</b> and the link is to be created in a different directory from the file that is being linked to, this member specifies the full pathname for the link to be created.
+Otherwise, it specifies only the file name.
+(See the Remarks section for <a href="..\wdm\nf-wdm-zwqueryinformationfile.md">ZwQueryInformationFile</a> for details on the syntax of this file name string.)

 ## Remarks
 The FILE_LINK_INFORMATION structure is used to create an NTFS hard link to an existing file.
 This operation can be performed in either of the following ways: